 Sweetened condensed milk combines with mini marshmallows, smooth peanut butter, and bittersweet chocolate for yet another ultra-easy fudge recipe that you really can’t screw up (or stop eating).
 Get our Peanut Butter-Chocolate Fudge recipe.

 Want another way to make incredibly (even dangerously) easy fudge?
 Here you go: melt butter, bittersweet chocolate, and heavy cream together, then mix in two cups of Nutella for a rich, delicious treat.
 Topped with salted, toasted hazelnuts, it’s even better.
 Get our Easy Hazelnut Truffle Fudge recipe.

 Made of sugar-free chocolate, coconut milk (or coconut cream), vanilla, espresso powder, coconut sugar (or other compliant sweetener), salt, and peanut butter, this easy fudge is vegan, paleo, and keto-compliant, so no one has to do without dessert!
 Get our Easy Vegan, Paleo, and Keto Chocolate Peanut Butter Fudge recipe.

 Now we’re getting a little more complicated.
 The whipped fudge filling of this quadruple chocolate layer cake is actually still really easy (just bittersweet chocolate, heavy cream, and corn syrup, melted, chilled, and whipped in your stand mixer), but the dense chocolate cake layers and the luscious chocolate buttercream frosting take some more time and effort.
 Clearly, it’s worth it.
 And that final drizzle of melted dark chocolate is the icing on the icing on the cake.
 Get our Chocolate Cake with Whipped Fudge Filling and Chocolate Buttercream recipe.

-This post was originally published on January 9, 2017 and was updated on February 8, 2019 with additional images, links, and text.
+This post was originally published in 2017 and has been updated with additional images, links, and text.